-The events of this year killed off pretty much everyone’s plans, but one particular thing I was really looking forward to as the winter thawed was a fourth trip to Chicago for Cold Waves, which pretty quickly became clear wasn’t going to happen.
-And so it proved – and sadly I wasn’t able to tune into the livestreams, as simply the time difference made it impossible.
+The events of this year killed off pretty much everyone’s plans, but one particular thing I was really looking forward to as the winter thawed was the fourth trip to Chicago for Cold Waves, which pretty quickly became clear wasn’t going to happen.
+And so it proved – and sadly I wasn’t able to tune into the live streams, as simply the time difference made it impossible.
 That said, there was still the traditional compilation that is released for each year’s edition of the festival, and this year turned out to be a belter.
-It led off with the entirely unexpected Stabbing Westward take on Burn (The Cure’s legendary track from The Crow soundtrack), that turned out to be a good fit for this most dramatic of the industrial rock bands, but there are other delights to find here too.
+It led off with the entirely unexpected Stabbing Westward take on Burn (The Cure’s legendary track from The Crow soundtrack), which turned out to be a good fit for this most dramatic of the industrial rock bands, but there are other delights to find here too.
 Like the excellent track from new breakout artist FEE LION, a host of fantastic new remixes of familiar songs, and even the return of NYC industrial loons Bile.
 Here’s hoping I can make it back for 2021 instead, eh?

-Collide are a defiantly independent band – they have been releasing their material on their own label, Noiseplus Music, for well over two decades – and that has allowed them to plow their own furrow, having built their audience with a string of striking releases and a long-time internet presence, perhaps being one of the earlier independent bands to realise the importance of the internet, and indeed crowdfunding too.
+Collide are a defiantly independent band – they have been releasing their material on their own label, Noiseplus Music, for well over two decades – and that has allowed them to plough their own furrow, having built their audience with a string of striking releases and a long-time internet presence, perhaps being one of the earlier independent bands to realise the importance of the internet, and indeed crowdfunding too.
 This year – and I suspect this was in train pre-COVID, anyway – they announced lavish reissues of their two greatest albums, Chasing The Ghost and Some Kind of Strange, to mark the twentieth anniversary of the former.
 Rather than just a quick brush-up of the mix, they went all out.

 Included alongside a new “2020 Mix” of each album on CD – basically a very nicely done remastering, they’ve not fucked with the songs otherwise that I can tell – is a Blu-Ray which contains (deep breath) the original mixes, the 2020 mixes, instrumental versions and early demos, as well as a handful of previously unreleased tracks and a video of one track from each.
 So that’s a lot to get through.
-But it’s also interesting to listen to the demos, and see how they became the songs that they did – clearly there was a fair amount of reworking and retooling that went on, and it’s not something that we always get to see – a peek behind the curtain, if you will.
+But it’s also interesting to listen to the demos, and see how they became the songs that they did – clearly, there was a fair amount of reworking and retooling that went on, and it’s not something that we always get to see – a peek behind the curtain if you will.
 Really, though, the re-release of these also gives the opportunity for them to reach a new audience, as they deservedly do – Collide stood apart from other bands of the time for resolutely doing something different, taking ethereal goth and harder-edged industrial and even trip-hop that even now still sounds unique.
 A trip down memory lane that’s well worth doing.

 /Sign o’ the Times